- Last Updated: Jun 27, 2026

 Specify:

-- Legal names of both entities or individuals
+- The legal names of both parties

-- Who is the Disclosing Party and who is the Receiving Party
+- Which party is the Disclosing Party

 “The parties wish to evaluate a potential business relationship and may disclose confidential information in connection with these discussions.”